-Patient Testimonial Breathe Yourself To Better Sleep
+Breathe Yourself To Better Sleep A Patient's Experience

-Page4 Sleeping With the TV On
+Sleeping With the TV On

 Breathe Yourself To Better Sleep

 It's clear that getting enough sleep is an important key to better health and longevity.
 That's because your brain cleans, maintains and recharges itself while you sleep, and if you don't get at least seven or eight hours every night, then your brain goes into a slightly stressed state, which over time can affect all body function.